Check out our Brittany Murphy photo gallery.

 She died on December 20th, 2009 of an apparent cardiac arrest.

 As time progresses, we'll have more info about Brittany Murphy here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.